 Mold clay, solve science experiments, learn circus acts and more.
 These enriching youth courses provide more options than you can imagine - we dare you to try them all!

 Learn martial arts, perfect basketball skills, and more with youth recreation.
 Activities can vary depending on season.

-In FIRST LEGO League (FLL): Explore, students focus on the fundamentals of LEGO engineering as they explore real-world problems, learn and design basic code, and create unique solutions made with LEGO bricks and powered by LEGO Education WeDo 2.0.
+In FIRST LEGO League (FLL) Explore, students focus on the fundamentals of LEGO engineering as they explore real-world problems, learn and design basic code, and create unique solutions made with LEGO bricks and powered by LEGO Education WeDo 2.0.
 Teams of up to 6 students, led by parent-volunteer coaches, will meet 1 day each week for up to 1 hour.
 During these team "practices", teams will work together to develop a solution and model related to the current season's theme.
-This year's theme is "Super Powered".
-Students will explore where energy comes from and how it is distributed, stored, and used to work to innovate for a better energy future.
-The season culminates with an FLL: Explore Expo where each team will present their unique solution, model and learning.
+This year's theme is "Masterpiece".
+Students will imagine and innovate new ways to create and communicate art across the globe.
+The season culminates with an FLL Explore Expo where each team will present their unique solution, model and learning.

 This program is dependent on parent-volunteers to operate.
 Rosters are limited to 6 students.
 That means we need to identify a Head Coach and ideally 2 Assistant Coaches for every six students.
-A MINIMUM of 2 adults (Coach + Assistant Coach) are required to be on-site to supervise each practice.
+A MINIMUM of 2 adults (Coach + Assistant Coach) are required to be on-site to safely supervise each practice.
 No LEGO or robotics experience is necessary.
-FLL provides materials to guide teams through each practice and all projects should be student-driven.
+FLL and Community Education will provide all of the materials and support necessary to guide teams through each practice.
 With small rosters - all parents should consider how they can volunteer to support the team.

 Online registration is over